Mumuskeh/An-Uncalled-for-Patch-Collection/01 NPCs/Models/Military Uniformity [NagareSeishin]/readme.txt

 -Module:
-Military Uniformity [NagareSeishin]
+Military Uniformity (Vanilla) [NagareSeishin]

 ----------------------------------------------------------
 -Compatibility:
+Original mod not required.

 ----------------------------------------------------------
 -Explanation:
-DLTX conversion, for the "Vanilla USS uniformity with Service Suit and Helmet player model" option.
+DLTX and DXML conversion.

+Options for Army NPCs only, and for player as well.

 ----------------------------------------------------------
 -Patches: